-Your website is evolving in a marketplace where there is a lot of contestants.
+Your website is evolving in a marketplace where there are a lot of contestants.
 Your ecosystem is unstable and can stop you from having a full vision of the quality of your website.
 But thankfully a great e-commerce analytics strategy can be a key boost for your sales.

-Do Analytics mean Change Management?
+Does Analytics mean Change Management?

-Analytics are based on a continuous evaluation process, it is challenging at each level of the project and it should be in the whole company culture, not just IT and top management, the awareness and interest towards analytics.
+Analytics is based on a continuous evaluation process, it is challenging at each level of the project and it should be in the whole company culture, not just IT and top management, the awareness and interest towards analytics.
 And this is change management and takes time!

 Sharing the Know-How helps to create balanced cross-functional teams.